enormandeau/snplift/README.md

 programs, as well as avoid non standard libraries for Python and R code.
 Only scipy is required for Python.

+### Required

 - SNPLift will only work on GNU Linux or OSX
 - python 3.5+ and scipy
 - R 3+ (ubuntu/mint: `sudo apt-get install r-base-core`)
 - bash 4+
 - [gnu parallel](https://www.gnu.org/software/parallel/)
-- git (to clone this repository and the test dataset)
 - bwa
 - samtools

+### Optional

+- git (to clone this repository and the test dataset)
-- minimap2 (optional, to visualize the collinearity of the two genomes)
+- minimap2 (to visualize the collinearity of the two genomes)
-- miniasm (optional, using minidot to visualize the collinearity of the two genomes)
+- miniasm (using minidot to visualize the collinearity of the two genomes)

 ## Running on test dataset